academic-moodle-cooperation/moodle-mod_offlinequiz/README.txt

      Answer forms should be scanned as black-and-white images with 200 - 300 dpi.
 Do not scan in greyscale!
      Supported file types are TIF, PNG and GIF.

-V. Contact
+VI.
+Contact
-   In case you have any questions regarding this module you can either contact the author of the module (zimmerj7@univie.ac.at)
+   In case you have any questions regarding this module you can contact the AMC support (info@academic-moodle-cooperation.org)